aitchbi/taufc/README.md

 ## citation

 please cite the manuscript and this repository if you use the code. citation metadata for the repository is provided in `CITATION.cff` and will be updated with the final DOI after publication.

+## license

+this repository is distributed under the GNU General Public License v3.0. see `LICENSE` for details.